 If you’ve ever wondered if the technology is ‘there yet’ with drones, the DJI Mini 3 Pro answers with a resounding YES.
 Now is the best time to get into the world of drones, and we’re glad we live in it!

 This is my list of essential accessories for the DJI Mini 3 Pro;

 - Intelligent Flight Battery for a maximum flight time of 34 mins.

 - Two-Way Charging Hub charges Mini 3 Pro Intelligent Flight Batteries in sequence.

 - 30W USB-C Charger charger, 0-100% in just 64 minutes and an Intelligent Flight Battery Plus in 101 minutes.

-Most of these accessories can be found in the DJI Fly More Plus kit where they are far better value.
+Most of these accessories can be found in the DJI Fly More Plus kit, something we’d recommend from a value-for-money perspective.